 Dr. DePietro received his PhD in Near Eastern Art and Archaeology from U.C.
 Berkeley in 2012.
 His research centers on anthropological approaches to trade and cross-cultural contact in antiquity, with an emphasis on the Eastern Mediterranean during the Late Bronze Age.
 His work also examines the complex relationship between the practice of archaeology, the production of historical narratives, and the … ContinuedMore

-Hannah Ellis is second year undergraduate student at the University of California Berkeley majoring in Political Science and minoring in Arabic.
+Hannah Ellis is a third year undergraduate student at the University of California Berkeley majoring in Political Science and minoring in Arabic.
 She is very interested in Cultural Heritage and Human Rights especially in regard to women and hopes to work in a related field when she graduates.
-In the meantime her coursework includes International Human … ContinuedMore
+In the meantime her coursework includes International … ContinuedMore

 Patty Gerstenblith is a distinguished research professor of law at DePaul University and director of its Center for Art,Museum & Cultural Heritage Law.
 She is founding president of the Lawyers Committee for Cultural Heritage Preservation (2005-2011), a director of the U.S. Committee of the Blue Shield and senior advisor to the ABA’s Art and Cultural … ContinuedMore